ksclarke/solr-iso639-filter/README.md

 You can either download a pre-built jar file, build the project for yourself or, if you run Solr from within a Maven project, add the filter as a dependency in your pom.xml file.
 You can learn about each of these options, as well as how to load and configure the filter, at the <a href="http://projects.freelibrary.info/solr-iso639-filter/">project's website</a>.

-### TL;DR Build Instructions
+### The TL;DR Build Instructions

 Not interested in following the link above?
 You can build the project by typing:

     mvn install

-or, for a older version of Solr (i.e., older than 4.4.0), by supplying a version number:
+or, for a older version of Solr, by supplying a version number:

     mvn -Dsolr.version=3.6.2 install

-You'll find the resulting jar file in the `target` directory.
-Add that to your Solr's lib directory.
+You'll find the resulting jar file in the 'target' directory.
+Add that jar to your Solr's lib directory.

 To configure the filter, add the following snippets to the appropriate places in your Solr's schema.xml file: